vipul05tiwari/Blink/README.md

 ```

 #### Auto property load
-Blink can automatically load appliaction configuaration and map them to java bean.
+Blink can automatically load application configuration and map them to java bean.

 ```java
 @BlinkConfiguration(filename = "application.properties") //application.properties should be available in class path